fathimaharsha/Virtual_medico_app/README.md

 other medical related purposes because of lack of transportation, financial issues, health problems, etc...
 Especially like in this time of pandemic it is not also safe to go outside our homes.
-Also, sometimes due to absence of proper treatment or awareness, people may fed up with seriously health issues in the course oof time.
+Also, sometimes due to absence of proper treatment or awareness, people may fed up with seriously health issues in the course oof time. <br>
 <b>OBJECTIVES</b><br>
 The main objective of the project was to introduce a Virtual Doctor into the tips of our fingers who may consult and treat our issues easily.
 No one should face a situation of not